tushar-rishav/balert/README.md

 ```
 ### TO DO
+- [ ] Set and get the custom critical charge level from the environment.
+- [x] Add the script to crontab.
-- Add the script as startup application
+- [ ] Add the script as startup application.

 ### License